RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ----

-### 💡In-browser, on-device, client-side LLM inference and API Access
+### 💡Client-side AI Support

 👥 **Mentor(s):** Sing Li, Ashutosh Singh Chauhan

 💬 **Description:**

-You will bring open source, on-device, client-side LLM inference (API calls, agentic workflows, and so on) to all Rocket.Chat users with this project.
+This project adds applicaton API access to LLMs running in-browser, on-device and distributes the AI compute load from the server - allowing AI applications to scale massively.

+Not all client devices are capable of handling LLM loads, the deployment flow must detect and behave accordingly.

 Details:

-Analyze and modify current supported deployment workflows - all three of them:

-    * docker
-    * helm
-    * snaps

-for Rocket.Chat to enable browser based client-side on-device LLM inference.

-This needs to be done unintrusively and optional for those who don't want to (and don't have modern client-side hardware) AI-enable their users.

-Details:
+Modify current server deployment flows to install client-side LLMs as an option.

+Extend Apps Engine to support client-side logic; (optional) loading of the LLMs; and API access to the in-browser/on-device LLMs.

+Essential background:

-- high performance lightweight models became available in second half of 2024 (Llama 3.2, Intern LM 2,  Phi 3 mini, Qwen 2.5, Smol LM, Gemma 2b, DeepSeek distlled, and so many more), making on-device inference possible  (requiring ONLY about 2GB additional memory and reasonable GPU on client)
+- recent high performance lightweight models became available (Llama 3.2, Intern LM 2,  Phi 3 mini, Qwen 2.5, Smol LM, Gemma 2b, DeepSeek distlled, and so on) requiring ONLY about 2GB additional memory and reasonable compute load

-- breakthrough [webgpu and webllm](https://webllm.mlc.ai/) technology matured 2 yrs later and now in-browser inference and LLM API access (WASM'ed Python code on top of HTML5/WebGPU standard) is a stable working reality
+- breakthrough [webgpu and webllm](https://webllm.mlc.ai/) technology matured; and in-browser inference and LLM API access (WASM'ed Python code on top of HTML5/WebGPU standard) is a stable working reality

-- big-tech vendors (phone and OS vendors such as Apple, Samsung, Microsoft, and so on ... ) are rapidly bringing client-side *CLOSED SOURCE* inference capability to their own products with no roadmap in 2025 to empower access by other's applications
+- big-tech vendors (phone and OS vendors such as Apple, Samsung, Microsoft, and so on ... ) are rapidly bringing client-side *CLOSED SOURCE* inference capability to their own applications with no roadmap in 2025 for general access
-- with this project, Rocket.Chat administrators/installers should be able to OPTIONALLY enable client-side inference
-- on-device/client-side implementation should detect device capabilities before downloading the LLM weights; only enabling it if there is enough compute and memory available on the client

 💪 **Desired Skills:**

-- Rocket.Chat Deployment Flows
+- Rocket.Chat Deployment Flows (DevOps)
-- DevOps: docker, helm, snaps, and so on.
 - Advanced Typescript
 - Awareness of WASM and webllm
 - Python magician
+- Good system design mindset

 🎯 **Goals/Deliverables:**

-Bring open source AI applications (including development platform), running 100% client-side and in-browser, to millions of existing Rocket.Chat users  (those who already have capable client hardware - any Apple Silicon Mac, for example)
+Empower the development of scalable open source AI applications running in-browser for all Rocket.Chat users

 ⏳ **Project Duration:** 175 hours (Medium)